 The Long Scroll of the Treatise on the Twofold Entrance and Four Practices (Ta-mo lun) contains seven texts purporting to contain the teachings of the first Ch’an patriarch.
 The Long Scroll was compiled by T’an-lin, an eminent scholar and translator who was likely a pupil of the second patriarch, Hui-k’o.
+The first and second texts are well known: they are a brief biography of Bodhidharma and the Twofold Entrance.
 The third and fourth texts are letters, the first one possibly written by Hui-k’o or T’an-lin, and the second one addressed to Hui-k’o by a forest hermit named Layman Hsian.
 Jorgensen (1979) thought that the letters may have been written by T’an-lin himself as an introduction to the rest of the Long Scroll (See footnote, p.
 366, also at the foot of this post).
-Texts five through seven, which Broughton calls Record I, Record II and Record III, contain the substance of Bodhidharma’s teachings.
-Those familiar only with the Twofold Entrance will be grateful to find that such an extensive and clear record of Bodhidharma’s teaching exists, and the translations by Broughton and Jorgensen are very readable.
+Texts five, six and seven, which Broughton calls Record I, Record II and Record III, contain the substance of Bodhidharma’s teachings.
+Those familiar only with the Twofold Entrance will be grateful to find that such an extensive and elegant record of Bodhidharma’s teaching exists, and the translations by Broughton and Jorgensen are very readable.

-Text no. 5 consists of sections five through forty-nine of the Long Scroll.
+Text number 5 consists of sections five through forty-nine of the Long Scroll.

 Text no. 5 of the Long Scroll of the Treatise on the Twofold Entrance and Four Practices